The 16 Easiest-to-Grow Vegetables for Novice Gardeners

 Swiss Chard

 Swiss chard is a hardy grower as well as delicious, nutritious, and colorful.
 Swiss chard is related to spinach and beets, and its leaves can be substituted for either.
 The white variety is more productive than the colored ones, but you can’t beat rainbow Swiss chard for its ornamental value both in your garden and on your plate!
-Another cool-weather crop, Swiss chard can be planted in spring and fall.
+Another cool-weather crop, Swiss chard can be planted in fall and spring.
+You can sow Swiss chard seeds directly in the ground in a location that receives full sun, 2 to 3 weeks before the last spring frost.

 Zucchini

-Zucchini is an ideal veggie for a first-time gardener, because it is incredibly easy to grow.
+Zucchini is an ideal veggie for a first-time gardener, because it is incredibly easy to grow, particularly if you find a variety that is well-suited to your area.
 Though it requires a lot of space, it doesn’t require a lot of patience.
-Once fruit sets on the plant, it grows faster than you can imagine—growing to maturity, literally, in hours!
+Direct-sow zucchini seeds in full sun after the danger of frost has passed.
+Once fruit sets on the plant, it grows faster than you can imagine—growing to maturity, literally, in hours.

 Rhubarb